marcusoftnet/marcusoftnet.github.io/talks.md

 ## Kanban in Action - improve my kanban board

-Through my consultancy I've met many companies in different fields of work (from internet startup, through big banks and even hospitals in Indonesia).
-In each of these settings I have seen some similarities and common challenges.
+Through my consultancy, I've met many companies in different fields of work (from internet startup, through big banks and even hospitals in Indonesia).
+In each of these settings, I have seen some similarities and common challenges.

-I have therefor collected a long list (36 and growing) of practices that I keep coming back to in my recommendations and while helping teams and organisations.
+I have therefore collected a long list (36 and growing) of practices that I keep coming back to in my recommendations and while helping teams and organisations.

 This session is very practical but ties back to the theories behind kanban, lean and agile as the need arises.
-Most of the tips focuses on one team / one board, some of the practices have implications and benefits for the larger organsiation.
+Most of the tips focus on one team / one board, some of the practices have implications and benefits for the larger organisation.

 The session can be run in several different modes:

-- As a pure presentation where I pick my own favorites (most borning)
+- As a pure presentation where I pick my own favourites (most boring)
-- As an interactive big room presentation where audience votes for the items they like the most (require access to www.heroku.comm, interactive and interest driven)
+- As an interactive big room presentation where audience votes for the items they like the most (require access to www.heroku.comm, interactive and interest-driven)
 - As a master class where I coach one team around their board and other people listen in / watches us go through some of the items on the list that the team likes the best. (great for that one team and might be the things that the others doesn't really want to see)

 ### Outcomes

 - A lot of practical tips on how to make the board and the practices around it ever better
-- Ideas and inspiration by learning from examples on how we could do our work differently
+- Ideas and inspiration by learning from examples of how we could do our work differently
-- A wide range of problem, situation and solutions to common challenges for the kanban team
+- A wide range of the problem, situation and solutions to common challenges for the kanban team
 - Through the example a solid understanding of what the principles of kanban, lean and agile means in practices.